 Probably the most forgotten are Post-Scenario Planning types: while moving into the future Financial Planning & Controlling Teams better do regular Screening Scenarios Plans and Retrospective Scenario Planning.
 Retrospective Scenario Planning is designed to answer this question: “What could be our Plan to reach Target in the known circumstances of the past.
 Was it feasible to reach this Target?”

 Even after moving out of COVID crisis, there is no doubt Scenario Planning is here to stay.
 Leadership demanding more visibility on the options based on more external data and multidimensional models.
 Interested in how to get your team ready?
-Watch Numlix full webinar on how Financial Planning & Controlling Teams can bring Scenario Planning to the next level.
-(Link to a webinar)
+Watch our full Numlix webinar on how Financial Planning & Controlling Teams can bring Scenario Planning to the next level here.